ZOUKaifeng/FacialExpressionGeneration/README.md

 ## 4. Future work
 1. CVAE
 2. GAN
-3. Mesh (GCN)
+3. Mesh (GCN) or 3DMM?
-4. New dataset with more landmarks
+5. New dataset with more landmarks